MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## Why use _Docsify_?

-My requirement was to build a docs site with minimal setup to use existing docs directories without restructuring or formatting the docs.
+My requirement was to build a docs site with minimal file/dependency setup and to use existing docs directories, without restructuring or formatting the docs.
 I found _Docsify_ is ideal for this.

+I like that once I have the HTML setup that Incan focus on markdown content and writing a menu using YAML.
+And there is no build step.
+Its just a HTML and external JS as static assets.
+Just deploy to GH Pages or elsewhere.

-When you use _Docsify_ with its defaults or very simple tweaks, you still get a pretty UI with menus, themes, mobile functionality and a cover page.
-And page loads are seamless in the shell as it is a SPA.
-These things that take more effort and code changes or additions if you want to do them with static-site generators. _Docsify_ also documentation as its main purpose, unlike some other tools.
+When you use _Docsify_ with its defaults or very simple tweaks, you get a pretty UI with menus, themes, mobile functionality and a cover page.
+Page loads are seamless in the app shell, as it is a SPA.
+These are things that take more effort and code changes or additions, if you want to do them with static-site generators. _Docsify_ also had documentation as its main purpose, unlike some other tools.

+There are some downsides like Docsify does not have static site support yet (which makes it weak for SEO rankings) and there are only 4 themes, which are just color scheme changes.
+And the dark one doesn't have good contrast for certain things.

 ![icon](_media/docs_brackets.png)